MakingSense/code-style-guides/Javascript(ES5)/README.md

     ```

   - Use one `var` declaration per variable.

+    > Why?
 It's easier to add new variable declarations this way, and you never have
     to worry about swapping out a `;` for a `,` or introducing punctuation-only
     diffs.